Introduction to Lucene Document Classification

 Building a trained model is expensive and requires to be stored in specific data structures.

-Is it really necessary to build an external trained model when we already have in our index million of documents, already classified by humans and ready to be searched ?
+Is it really necessary to build an externally trained model when we already have in our index millions of documents, already classified by humans and ready to be searched?

-A Lucene index has already really interesting data structures that relates terms to documents ( Inverted Index), fields to terms ( Term Vectors) and all the information we need about Term Frequency and Document Frequency.
+A Lucene index has already really interesting data structures that relate terms to documents (Inverted Index), fields to terms (Term Vectors) and all the information we need about Term Frequency and Document Frequency.

 A corpus of documents, already tagged with the proper class in a specific field, can be a really useful resource to build our classification inside our search engine without any external tool or data structure.